 STEP 2: You will be prompted to assign access permissions to your different assets, starting with your Page.
 Go down the list and assign permissions for your Page, Ad Account, Pixel, and Instagram Account and any other relevant assets.

-Business access is the preferred method if you plan on running ads.
+NOTE: Business access is the preferred method if you plan on running ads.

 Page Admins vs Business Admins